 HOW FAR DO EDC FLASHLIGHT BEAMS TRAVEL?

 EDC flashlights are capable of some impressive runtimes and lumen output numbers, and the same is true for beam distance.
 Whether you need to light up your immediate surroundings or want to throw light hundreds of feet down a path, there is an EDC flashlight that will meet your beam needs.
 If you choose a flashlight with the ability to switch lighting modes, you’ll have a flashlight that can adjust beam distance as well.
-Light up the night with the Fenix E28R’s beam that shines a maximum of 656 ft (200 m) on its highest lighting mode and 92 ft (28 m) on its lowest.
+Light up the night with the Fenix E06Rs beam that shines a maximum of 361 feet (110 meters) on its highest lighting mode and 30 feet (9 meters) on its lowest.

 ISN’T ANY FLASHLIGHT YOU CARRY EVERY DAY AUTOMATICALLY AN EDC FLASHLIGHT?